Some Cultures Need to be Ruined

 People also gripe about colonialism, but the British presence in India stopped some horrific cultural practices, like thugee, the ritualistic slaughter of travelers.
 And let’s not forget about suttee, where the widow of a dead man was burned alive on the same funeral pyre.
 There are many women who appreciated the fact that the British “ruined” the culture of India.
 We can look at the history of colonialism and point to both the abuses and the benefits, but to deny any benefits is to deny truth itself.

 Some cultures, as they are right now, need to die (And if we're honest, we'll look at our own culture and agree with this.)
-They need to die, so they can be resurrected.
+They need to die so they can be resurrected.
 The Gospel does not ruin cultures by leaving a smoking crater in its wake.
 It ruins so it can bring about a new birth.
-So it can create something new.

 That doesn't mean everything should be the same, one big morass of indistinguishable humanity.
 The glories of the Chinese church, for example, will look very different from the glories of the Western church.
 Those pilgrims will travel the same path, but they might go a different speed, notice different things along the way, manifest strengths that we had never thought about, sing songs that leave a different taste on the tongue.
 Their language and culture will be part of the rich tapestry of nations that God brings streaming to the Celestial City.